faebstn96/trainable-bilateral-filter-source/README.rst

 hyperparameters can be automatically optimized via backpropagation for a calculated loss.

-Our corresponding paper `Ultra low-parameter denoising: Trainable bilateral filter layers in computed tomography <https://doi.org/10.1002/mp.15718>`__ can be found on `Medical Physics <https://doi.org/10.1002/mp.15718>`__ (open access) and
+Our corresponding paper `Ultralow-parameter denoising: Trainable bilateral filter layers in computed tomography <https://doi.org/10.1002/mp.15718>`__ can be found on `Medical Physics <https://doi.org/10.1002/mp.15718>`__ (open access) and